lxc/terraform-provider-incus/docs/data-sources/cluster.md

 }
 ```

-## Example prevent execution if any server is not online
+## Example prevent execution if any cluster member is not online

 ```hcl
 data "incus_cluster" "this" {